-Fees are charged based on the complete contract value or on the square footage, whichever fee is greater.
-A permit for an ADU will include a Building Permit Fee, Use Tax Plan review fee and recording fees.
+Fees are charged based on the complete contract value or on the square footage, whichever valuation is greater.
+A permit for an ADU will include a Building Permit Fee, Use Tax Plan review fee, and recording fees.
 Depending on the project you may also have fees for Plumbing, Mechanical, and Electrical.
 You can get an estimate on your fees by clicking on the "Fee Calculator" button below.
 Please be aware that additional fees may apply and will be identified through the permitting process.

 Permit Issuance and Inspections

-- Plan Set Approved (Electronic or physical)
+- Approved Plans (Electronic or physical)

 - Permit (Physical copy)

 A Certificate of Occupancy (CO) will be required to be issued to finalize this permit.
 Please provide 3 business day notice to the Building Counter to ensure that all departments have sufficient time to review your request.

 For a Certificate of Occupancy to be requested:

 - All final inspections are completed.
 Final Building, Electrical, Mechanical, and Plumbing.
 CO-Public Improvement, & Planning.